How to Learn Python the Right Way

-A decade ago, I was a fresh college grad armed with a history degree and not much else.
-Fast forward to today, and I'm a successful machine learning engineer, data science and deep learning consultant, and founder of Dataquest.
+I started with a history degree and zero coding experience.
+Ten years later, I’m a machine learning engineer, a data science consultant, and the founder of Dataquest.

 The Problem With Most Learning Resources

-When I first started learning to program, I wanted to do the things that excited me, like making websites or working with AI.
-Unfortunately, the course I was taking forced me to spend months on boring syntax.
-It was agony!
+When I first started learning to code in Python, I wanted to jump into the fun stuff — like building websites or working with AI.
+But the course I took had me stuck for months just memorizing rules and syntax.
+It was painful.

 Step 1: Identify What Motivates You

 What’s the lesson here?
-You need to find what motivates you and get excited about it!
-When getting started with Python, find one or two areas that interest you and stick with them.
+Find what excites you and focus on it.
+Pick one or two areas of Python that you’re curious about and stick with them.

-Here are some areas where Python really shines—take a look and see which ones spark your interest.
+Here are some areas where Python programming really shines.
+See which ones spark your interest.
 In Step 3: Structured Projects, I’ll share resources to help you get started in each:

 - Data Science and Machine Learning